aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/pptxsaveoptions/export_view_type/_index.md

 ## export_view_type property

-Gets and sets the display type when exporting to Excel.
+Gets and sets the display type when exporting to PowerPoint.
 The default exporting type is working as printing.
 ### Definition:
 ```python